badalmer/NoiseBench/README.md

 ![plotting machine.jpg](https://github.com/badalmer/NoiseBench/blob/master/plotting%20machine.jpg)

 # Painting-Plotter
-A plotting machine designed to replicate vector paths using LaserWeb.
+A plotting machine designed to replicate vector paths using [LightBurn](https://lightburnsoftware.com/).
 A CNC system loosely based on the [ACRO system](https://openbuilds.com/builds/openbuilds-acro-system.5416/) from OpenBuilds.
 The machine is powered by an Arduino with a GRBL Shield.

 # GRBL Settings